 I was at the high school tutoring in the second floor library on a warm, sunny day so the windows were open.
-I could hear a commotion coming from outside, and when I looked out, I saw a class full of students in a half-circle yelling at a blindfolded girl who held a stick and stood in front of a piñata hanging from a tree.
+I could hear a commotion outside, and when I looked out, I saw a class full of students in a half-circle yelling at a blindfolded girl who held a stick and stood in front of a piñata hanging from a tree.

 I could understand the class being outside and soaking up some rare Oregon rays, but I couldn’t figure out the piñata.
 What did that have to do with economics or health?
 Maybe it was Spanish class, but it wasn’t even Cinco de Mayo, which I’ve been told means “put the empty mayonnaise jar in the sink.”

 The class was trying to get the girl to hit the piñata, but she was being timid and wouldn’t even give the stick a full swing – she’d go halfway and lose her nerve.
 I suppose if you are worried about messing up, then you’d have a reason to hold back.
 However, this crowd was lusting for piñata guts and they got louder by the second.

 Soon everyone in the Library was craning their necks to see out of those windows that you only see in schools – the ones with the latch that makes that suction-releasing sound when you undo it.
 They pull inwardly, so it’s a hindrance to looking down.
 We all leaned way over, standing on tiptoes.

 The crowd below was losing patience with the girl.
 “TAKE ONE STEP FORWARD!
 NO IN FRONT OF YOU!
 NOW SWING!
 SWING NOW!
 SWING THE DAMN THING, SWING REALLY HARD!